yegor256/blog/_posts/2014/oct/2014-10-21-incremental-billing.md

 As you can see, [XDSD methodology](http://www.xdsd.org) not only improves the way we develop software but also fixes the flaws in the way you pay for it.
-Since it is a win-win model, it is beneficial for both programmers and for you&mdash;the paying project sponsor.
+Since it is a win-win model, it is beneficial for both programmers and for you---the paying project sponsor.